p2ppsr/babbage-sdk/API.md

 ## sendDataTransaction

-This function allows you to broadcast transactions to the BSV blockchain.
-It allows inputs to be created that are signed with the keys from the signing trees, as well as any other custom key you may provide.
-R-puzzle is used to achieve valid input signatures.

-If more funds are needed in the user account, onPaymentRequired events are raised.
+[EPRECATED] sendDataTransaction helper.
+Allows creating OP_RETURN Actions.
+You should use createAction instead.

 ### Parameters

 -   `obj` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** All parameters for this function are provided in an object
     -   `obj.data` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>** The array of PUSHDATA fields to include in the OP_RETURN output.
 If the string is base64 it will be efficiently encoded to save space.
-    -   `obj.reason` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Your reason for sending a transaction on behalf of this CWI user (optional, default `'A third party is requesting to send data on your behalf without providing a reason.'`)
+    -   `obj.reason` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Your reason for sending a transaction on behalf of this CWI user
     -   `obj.senderWIF` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** The WIF string of a custom key to use for input signing.
 This will be used in place of keyName and keyPath if it is provided.
     -   `obj.keyName` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The name of one of the signing key trees to use for input signing (valid options are "primarySigning" and "privilegedSigning"). (optional, default `primarySigning`)
     -   `obj.keyPath` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The derivation path on the key tree for the key to use to sign inputs (optional, default `m/1033/1`)
-    -   `obj._recursionCounter`   (optional, default `0`)
-    -   `obj._lastRecursionError`
+    -   `obj.originator`

 -   Throws **InvalidStateError** Library not initialized or no user is currently authenticated